demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-ScarletDevilMansion/README.md

   <br>
   <b>The Outside</b>
   <br>
-  Scary I know.
   Certain rooms and areas has naturally emitting sunlight.
 Dies off as the day turns to night.
 Visual weather effects will appear if the moon has a certain weather active.
   <img src="https://i.imgur.com/nJtieEs.png">

   <br>